Scope and Contents

 - Majority of material found within 1930 - 1951

 Conditions Governing Access

-Boxes 61 and 75 (videocassettes): Use of originals is restricted.
+Boxes 61 and 75 (videocassettes), and 82 (audiocassettes): Use of originals is restricted.
 Reference copies may be requested.
 Consult Access Services for further information.

 The following formerly restricted papers were opened to researchers on January 1, 2000: letters to Paul Federn; letters to/from Jadwiga Judd; letter to Erich Kahler; letters to/from Jean Starr Untermeyer; "Psychische Selbstbiographie" and "Nachtrag zu meiner Psychischen Selbstbiographie"; and Suhrkamp Verlag correspondence (1980-1986) and royalty statements (1975-1987).
 Formerly housed in boxes 75 and 75a, folders 1807-1813, these materials were integrated into Series VI, Addition, in 2011.

 The Hermann Broch Archive is the physical property of the Beinecke Rare Book and Manuscript Library, Yale University.
 Literary rights, including copyright, belong to the authors or their legal heirs and assigns.
 For further information, consult the appropriate curator.

 Materials in Series I-V came to Yale University in July 1951, in accordance with Broch's wishes and through the executor of his estate, Henry Seidel Canby.
 Since then, other materials have been received from family members, friends, and associates, including Broch's second wife, Annemarie Meier-Graefe Broch, his son, H. F. Broch de Rothermann, Henry and Marion Canby, Trude Geiringer, Erich and Alice Loewy Kahler, Edith Jonas Levy, Robert Pick, Jean Starr Untermeyer, and Hermann and Mary Weigand.